BlueCC8/iot-simulator-api/README.md

 * Run ```npm install```
 * If you run locally run the mongodb first using the command ```mongod``` and make sure to use the right connection string ```mongoose.connect("mongodb://localhost/iot-simulator")```
-* Create a file nodemon.json specifying environment variables as follows
+* Fill the file nodemon.json your environment variables as follows
 ```
 {
  "env": {